 The creators of Black Summer are John Hyams and Karl Schaefer.
 Both worked as producers and writers on Z Nation.
 Karl Schaefer was even one of the creators along with Craig Engler.
 And yes, Engler is also onboard the Black Summer team as an executive producer.

 Any fan of horror and zombie series should absolutely give Black Summer a shot.
 Also, there’s a good diversity in characters in most ways, so check it out.

 Season 1 is 8 episodes and hopefully, we won’t have to wait too long for season 2 to be greenlit.

 If you start watching Black Summer and enjoy the show, then make sure you watch it fast.
 This always helps series get approved for more seasons and I would definitely love a season 2 of Black Summer!

-Black Summer is out on Netflix with season 1 from April 11, 2019.
+Black Summer season 1 is out on Netflix with season 1 from April 11, 2019.

 Creators: John Hyams, Karl Schaefer

 Stars: Jaime King, Sal Velez Jr., Aidan Fink, Kash Hill, Bud Klasky, Justin Chu Cary, Kelsey Flower, Christine Lee, Erika Hau, Mustafa Alabssi, Gwynyth Walsh, Edsson Morales

 In the dark, early days of a zombie apocalypse, complete strangers band together to find the strength they need to survive and get back to loved ones.